 2. As discussed in Chapter 3, in recent years Congress has enacted a number of statutes limiting the enforceability of pre-dispute arbitration agreements in particular types of contracts and types of claims.
 It also has considered but not enacted bills that would restrict the use of arbitration clauses in nursing home contracts and consumer lending agreements, among others.
 In addition, the proposed Forced Arbitration Injustice Repeal (FAIR) Act provides more broadly that "no predispute arbitration agreement ... shall be valid or enforceable with respect to an employment dispute, consumer dispute, antitrust dispute, or civil rights dispute."
-H.R.
-1423, 116th Cong., § 3 (2019) (adding 9 U.S.C. § 402(a)).
-The House of Representatives passed the FAIR Act on September 24, 2019, but the Senate has not acted on the bill.
+S. 505, § 3 (2021) (adding 9 U.S.C. § 402(a)).
+The House of Representatives passed a previous version of the FAIR Act on September 24, 2019, but the Senate did not act on the bill.
+The current version of the bill as reintroduced in the Senate is included in this Update.